kgashok/CodeOrDie/README.md

 ### Ultimately
 - Reach out to a mentor and do as many challenging [problems][Mentor20] as possible
+- Create a Sphero + Blockly + QuadCopter combination for solving a Maze Challenge

 [Mentor20]:http://goo.gl/I3nHp1  "20 problems for Mentoring"